ministryofjustice/hmpps-spring-boot-sqs/README.md

 An example is available in the `test-app`'s (listeners)[https://github.com/ministryofjustice/hmpps-spring-boot-sqs/blob/main/test-app/src/main/kotlin/uk/gov/justice/digital/hmpps/hmppstemplatepackagename/service/MessageListener.kt].

+#### @JmsListener destination

+Usually on the `@JmsListenener` annotation the `destination` property refers to a queue name.
+However, our queue name is defined in configuration properties so the `destination` property would require some horrible SpEL to extract the queue name.

+To get around this we have created a custom destination resolver called `HmppSqueueDestinationResolver` which accepts the destination as `queueId` from the [queue configuration properties](#hmppsqueueproperties-definitions) and transforms it into the queue name.
+This makes the `destination` property much simpler and expresses the listeners intent better.

+For an example see class `MessageListener` in the `test-app`.

 #### Overriding the JmsListenerContainerFactory

 If you don't wish to use the `HmppsQueueContainerFactoryProxy` because you want to configure your listener in a different way then simply create your own `DefaultJmsListenerContainerFactory` and reference it on the `@JmsListener` annotation.